materialsvirtuallab/nano266/labs/lab4/README.md

 our slab structure.
 Unlike the (100) surface that is simply along the cubic crystallographic axes, getting the (100) surface involves some work.

+The first thing to note is that the fcc structure is in fact a stacking of hexagonally close-packed atoms along the [111] direction.

 We will now show you how you can use VESTA (http://jp-minerals.org/vesta/en/) to generate any surface structure.
 First download and install VESTA for your platform.
 Here is the step by step guide to creating the Al (111) surface.